stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Use a project tool when you work with Python.
 There are several of these tools, which all provide the key features for managing Python projects.
 They generate directory structures that follow best practices, manage package dependencies and automate Python virtual environments, so that you do not need to manually create and activate environments as you work.

 Project tools can also manage the versions of Python, so that you will automatically have the correct version of Python for each project.
 Your project tool can install copies of Python as needed.
-The [section below](#install-python-with-tools-that-support-multiple-versions) explains in more detail.
+The [section above](#install-python-with-tools-that-support-multiple-versions) explains in more detail.

 [Poetry](https://python-poetry.org/) is currently the most popular tool for managing Python projects, and it is a good choice for most cases.
 It is well-supported and has been steadily developed.
-The feature to provide versions of Python is currently [experimental](https://python-poetry.org/docs/cli/#python), so you should use a version manager alongside Poetry for significant projects.
+The feature to provide versions of Python is currently [experimental](https://python-poetry.org/docs/cli/#python), so you should use a version manager alongside Poetry.

 There are currently several other well-known project tools for Python.
 The [PDM](https://pdm-project.org) project and [uv](https://docs.astral.sh/uv/) from [Astral](https://astral.sh/) are less conservative than Poetry, adopting new features and standards more rapidly.
 Some teams use [Hatch](https://hatch.pypa.io), which provides a well-integrated set of features for building and testing Python software products.

-> _Avoid using [Rye](https://rye.astral.sh/)_.
-Rye has been superseded by _uv_.

 You may need to create projects that include Python but cannot use Python project tools.
 In these cases, think carefully about the tools and directory structure that you will need, and ensure that you are familiar with the current [best practices for Python projects](https://www.stuartellis.name/articles/python-project-setup).

-### Use a Modern Framework for Command-Line Applications

-> If you are building a command-line application, you can use the [flat project layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).
-This is the default layout for projects that are created by `uv`.

-Consider using the [Cyclopts](https://cyclopts.readthedocs.io/en/latest/) framework or the [Typer](https://typer.tiangolo.com/) library for building new command-line applications.
-Both of these use type hints and are built for modern Python.
-Many projects still use the older [Click](https://click.palletsprojects.com/) framework.

-To add a command-line interface to a script or library, use the [argparse](https://docs.python.org/3/library/argparse.html) module.
-Refer to [the argparse tutorial](https://docs.python.org/3/howto/argparse.html) in the official documentation for more details.

 ### Use Products That Enable Concurrency and async